Current Students

 Kiera Mitchell is a PhD Candidate in History researching how women were impacted by and reacted to family property law in Canada during the 1970s and 1980s.
 She is also a research assistant on Dr. Valerie Korinek’s SSHRC funded research project, Love + Litigation = Marriage: Canadian Same-Sex Marriage and Its International Implications.

-Picture of Oscar Peterson
+Picture of Marissa Moberg

-Picture of Kathryn Sawatzky
+Picture of Eve Simpson

 Picture of Brittany Tchorzewski